joeyberkovitz/ece366-Restaurant-Reservations/README.md

 2. Create `grpc/src/main/resources/config.properties` using the example file.
 Populate it with the DB credentials from step 1.
 3. `gradle installDist`
-4. Run `build/install/grpc/bin/argon-params` and put the keypair and parameters into the above resources file.
+4. Run `build/install/grpc/bin/argon-params` and put the parameters into the above resources file.
+5. Create privKey.pem and pubKey.pem files in resources folder using key generated from argon-params
-5. `gradle :grpc:run` to run gRPC server
+6. `gradle :grpc:run` to run gRPC server
 ### Spring setup
 1. Create `spring/src/main/resources/application.properties` using the example file.
 2. `gradle :spring:bootRun` to run Spring HTTP server
+### Web Client Setup
+Refer to readme in ``spring/src/main/js/reservdjs``